aberger91/oanda_fx_api/readme.md

 Python Wrapper for the Oanda fxTrade Platform (REST-v20 API)
   - http://developer.oanda.com/rest-live-v20/introduction/

-all packages used (except talib) are included in the Anaconda distribution of Python 3.5:
+all packages used are included in the Anaconda distribution of Python 3.5:
   - https://docs.continuum.io/anaconda/
-  - see below for how to install ta-lib for the technical analysis component of this module

 to install oanda_fx_api: